taddison/auspicia-oblativa/README.md

 You can find details on what is planned in the roadmap file in the docs folder.

-Inspiration for this system comes from the code you can find in the [OMS to Slack](OMS to Slack repo) repo.
+Inspiration for this system comes from the code you can find in the [OMS to Slack][OMS to Slack repo] repo.

 [OMS to Slack repo]: https://github.com/taddison/blog-oms-to-slack